 Under Voltage Protection (UVP) provides additional protection during OCP fault or other faults.
 UVP protection is enabled when the soft-start reference rises above 160 mV.
 UVP circuitry monitors FB voltage.
 When FB is below the UVP threshold for 5 μ s (typical), an undervoltage trip signal is triggered.
 PGood is pulled low after a delay of ~2 μ s.
 The part continues to switch for ~5 μ s after PGood is pulled low.
-Then the Control MOSFET is turned OFF and the Synchronous MOSFET is turned OFF after ZCD (zero crossing detection) is detected.
+Then, the Control MOSFET is latched OFF and the Synchronous MOSFET is turned off after ZCD (zero crossing detection) is detected.
 Also, the SS/VREF capacitor is discharged.
-Then the TDA38812 enters hiccup mode with a blanking time of 11 ms, during which the Control MOSFET and the Synchronous MOSFET remain off.
-After the completion of blanking time, the TDA38812 attempts to recover to the nominal output voltage with a soft start, as shown in 0.
-The TDA38812 will repeat hiccup mode and attempt to recover until the UVP condition is removed.
+The device will restart into a soft start when VIN, EN or VCC is cycled.